 Abstract

-The molecular mechanism of intervertebral disc degeneration (IVDD) is uncertain.
-This study investigated the roles of circular RNAs (circRNAs) in the pathological process of IVDD.
-The nucleus pulposus (NP) tissues of patients, NP cells (NPCs) and IVDD rat model were used to determine the roles of circERCC2 during the pathological process of IVDD.
-In this study, the interaction between circERCC2 and miR-182-5p/SIRT1 axis was analyzed.
-Besides, the potential roles of mitophagy and apoptosis in IVDD rat model and tert-butyl hydroperoxide (TBHP) stimulated NPCs were explored.
+The molecular mechanism of intervertebral disc degeneration (IVDD) remains unclear.
+This study aimed to investigate the role of circular RNAs (circRNAs) in the pathogenesis of IVDD.
+We sued nucleus pulposus (NP) tissues of patients, tert-butyl hydroperoxide (TBHP) stimulated NP cells (NPCs) and IVDD rat model to explore the interaction between circERCC2 and miR-182-5p/SIRT1 axis.
 The results showed that downregulation of circERCC2 increased the level of miR-182-5p and decreased the level of SIRT1 in degenerative NP tissues in vivo as well as in TBHP-stimulated NPCs in vitro.
 Treatment of SIRT1-si activated apoptosis and inhibited mitophagy.
-Moreover, we found that miR-182-5p-si could regulate the mitophagy and the apoptosis of NPCs by targeting SIRT1.
-The effects of circERCC2 on NPCs and IVDD rat model were mediated by the miR-182-5p/SIRT1 axis.
-This study thus provides the first direct evidence that circERCC2 could ameliorate IVDD through miR-182-5p/SIRT1 axis by activating mitophagy and inhibiting apoptosis.
-Since our work revealed roles of circERCC2 in the mechanism of the IVDD process, it might be helpful for further study involving the molecular mechanism of IVDD and could provide evidence for a potentially effective therapeutic strategy for treatment of IVDD.
+Moreover, miR-182-5p-si could regulate the mitophagy and the apoptosis of NPCs by targeting SIRT1.
+The effects of circERCC2 on NPCs and IVDD rat model were mediated by miR-182-5p/SIRT1 axis.
+In conclusion, this study provides the first evidence that circERCC2 could ameliorate IVDD through miR-182-5p/SIRT1 axis by activating mitophagy and inhibiting apoptosis, and suggests that circERCC2 is a potentially effective therapeutic target for IVDD.

-Keywords: CircERCC2; miR-182-5p/SIRT1 axis; Nucleus pulposus cells (NPCs); Intervertebral disc degeneration (IVDD); Mitophagy; Apoptosis
+Keywords: CircERCC2; miR-182-5p/SIRT1 axis; Nucleus pulposus cells; Intervertebral disc degeneration; Mitophagy; Apoptosis

 Introduction

-Low back pain (LBP) results in high medical costs and socioeconomic burden.
-It has been reported that up to 80% of the population suffers from LBP and 10% of them become chronically disabled, which makes them unable to work properly at some point in their lifetime1.
-Although the exact pathogenesis of LBP is poorly understood, intervertebral disc degeneration (IVDD) has been proposed to be the major cause2, 3.
-IVDD is characterized by increased level of oxidative stress, degradation of extracellular matrix (ECM), apoptosis and decreased level of autophagy or mitophagy4, 5.
-Given that the precise pathogenesis of IVDD is uncertain, the current strategies for IVDD treatment are not satisfying.
+Low back pain (LBP) causes high medical costs and socioeconomic burden.
+It has been reported that up to 80% of the population suffers from LBP and 10% of them become chronically disabled1.
+Although the pathogenesis of LBP is poorly understood, intervertebral disc degeneration (IVDD) has been proposed to be the major cause of LBP2, 3.
+IVDD is characterized by increased oxidative stress, the degradation of extracellular matrix (ECM) and apoptosis, and decreased autophagy or mitophagy4, 5.
+Given poor understanding of the pathogenesis of IVDD, current strategies for IVDD treatment are not satisfying.

 The intervertebral disc is composed of three parts, i.e. upper endplate, center nucleus pulposus (NP) and outer annulus fibrosus (AF)6, 7.
-The main cells in the NP tissues are NP cells (NPCs).
-These NPCs play important roles in ECM degradation7, 8.
-In IVDD, NPCs are dysfunctional during the progression of IVDD causing the excessive production of proinflammatory molecules 9-14.
-These abnormal activities of NPCs could accelerate IVDD.
-Therefore, it is important to inhibit these abnormal activities of NPCs to ameliorate IVDD4, 15, 16.
+The main cells in the NP tissues are NP cells (NPCs), which play important roles in ECM degradation7, 8.
+In IVDD, NPCs are dysfunctional during the progression of IVDD, causing excessive production of proinflammatory molecules 9-14.
+The abnormal activities of NPCs could accelerate IVDD.
+Therefore, it is important to inhibit the abnormal activities of NPCs to ameliorate IVDD4, 15, 16.

 Circular RNA (circRNA) is a large endogenous class of non-coding RNA which forms a closed loop structure with 5’ and 3’ ends joining together.
-Some of them act as sponges for miRNAs and possess many binding sites for miRNAs which play a role in regulating the expression of the target mRNAs as RNA-induced silence complex (RISC).
+Some circRNAs act as sponges for miRNAs and possess many binding sites for miRNAs to regulate the expression of the target mRNAs as RNA-induced silence complex (RISC).
 Accordingly, cell metabolism, differentiation, proliferation, and survival involving these targeted mRNAs will be affected due to the biding of circRNAs and miRNAs17.
-There are increasing evidences supporting the role of circRNAs in the pathogenesis of IVDD18, 19.
+Increasing evidence suggests the role of circRNAs in the pathogenesis of IVDD18, 19.
+This study aimed to investigate the role of circRNAs in the pathogenesis of IVDD, and we selected circERCC2 based on bioinformatics analysis and explored its role in the regulation of mitophagy and apoptosis during the progression of IVDD.

-In present study, circRNA was selected by bioinformatics analysis and the effects of circRNA (circERCC2) on mitophagy and apoptosis were verified.
-And these results show that circERCC2 holds huge potential for therapeutic application in IVDD.

 Results

-CircERCC2 was down regulated in IVDD and was related to mitophagy and apoptosis.
+CircERCC2 was down regulated in IVDD and regulated mitophagy and apoptosis